Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Motorcycle registration differs from car registration in several ways:

-• Safety inspections are less frequent, though New Jersey requires checks for brakes, lights, and tires.
+• Safety inspections are less frequent though states like New Jersey require checks for brakes lights and tires.

 • Fees are lower due to lighter weight and simpler categories.
-A motorcycle in Texas costs $30-$60, compared to $50-$100 for a car.
+A motorcycle in Texas costs $30 to $60 compared to $50 to $100 for a car.

 VIN Numbers Explained